diegoparrilla/sidecart-site/quickstart.md

 ## Step 8.
 Find an application in the Atari ST Floppy Database

-## Quickstart Guide: Downloading Applications from the Atari ST Floppy Database

 The SidecarT board allows easy access to a database of floppy images without needing additional setup beyond the initial Floppies Emulation configuration.

 - **Accessing the Database**: From the main menu, select *5.
 Download from the Floppy Images database*.
 Use the alphabetical and numerical bar to navigate and select an application by its starting letter.